AN INTERNATIONAL STUDENTâ€™S GUIDE TO FREE ACTIVITIES IN LONDON

 - Walking is the best way to save on expenses.
 Walking can also maintain a student’s health.
 Walking helps in admiring the natural beauty and the architecture of the city.
 Students must consider walking as an efficient way of passing their time in the city.

-The city has nine stations and the busiest airport in the world.
+The city has nine stations and is the busiest airport in the world.

 You can get other information and knowledge from admissify regarding abroad studies.
 Students can consult admissify for additional education information henceforth.